Diffusion on language model encodings for protein sequence generation: Continuous diffusion on LM representations of protein sequences

 The reconstruction loss of diffusion models trained with such schedulers remains minimal at small noise scales.
 Consequently, the reconstruction of $z_0$ from $z_t = \sqrt{\alpha_t}z_0 + \sqrt{1 - \alpha_t}\varepsilon$ becomes quite trivial for the model for a long period of time, leading to inefficient training.
 We adopted the noise schedule from \citep{hoogeboom2023simple}:

 where $d$ is a hyperparameter reflecting the schedule's rate.
 The larger the value of $d$, the greater the data corruption rate.
-We utilize a heuristic approach based on the observation that the reconstruction loss should exhibit an approximately linear increase over diffusion time (Figure 1).
+In this work we use $d=$~10, hence the schedule is named \textit{tan-10}.
+We utilize a heuristic approach based on the observation that the reconstruction loss should exhibit an approximately linear increase over diffusion time (Figure~\ref{fig:schedulers}).
+The rationale behind the tan-10 schedule is discussed in Apeendix~\ref{appendix:schedule}.

 \paragraph{Self-Conditioning.} Following recent advances in sequence generation, we apply the self-conditioning technique \citep{chen2022analog}.
 The denoising network predicts $\hat{z}_0$ using the latent variable $z_t$ and timestep $t$ as input.
 Self-conditioning additionally utilizes predicted $\hat{z}_{0,s}$ from the previous timestep $s$ for estimation $\hat{z}_{0,t} = \hat{z}_{\theta}(z_t, t, \hat{z}_{0,s})$, $t < s$.